-Noise levels in hospitals are getting worse20th Nov 2018
+Hospital noise levels are getting worse20th Nov 2018

 Noise pollution from medical equipment, alarms, phones, doors opening and closing, staff activities and visitors can make hospitals and especially intensive care units very noisy places.
 Add to that the amount of hard reflective surfaces and how close beds are to each other and you’ve got an acoustically unpleasant environment where noise bounces around and gets amplified.
-Anyone who has ever stayed overnight in a hospital will know just how noisy it can be.
+Anyone who has ever stayed overnight will know how high hospital noise levels can be.

 King's College London recently published research which found that noise levels in intensive care - where the most vulnerable patients are looked after - regularly exceed 100 decibels; way above the recommended workplace noise Action Limit of 87dB (where hearing PPE is compulsory!).
 At that level, noise pollution has been implicated in the development of a condition known as intensive care psychosis - a form of delirium where patients experience anxiety, become paranoid, hear voices and see things that are not there.